pytest-dev/pytest-play/README.rst

 * `pytest-play automated docker hub publishing workflow`_

+* `Test automation framework thoughts and examples with Python, pytest and Jenkins`_

 Talks:

 * `Serena Martinetti @ Pycon9 - Florence: Integration tests ready to use with pytest-play`_